Trucking MC Number

 What If You Operate Only Within One State?

 If your operation is purely intrastate – meaning, you only operate within one state and do not cross state lines – then you generally do not need an MC Number.
+What Is an MC Number?
 However, if at any point you expand your operation to include interstate transportation, you will need to obtain an MC Number.

-Even for intrastate carriers, it's a good idea to stay informed about MC Number requirements.
+Even for intrastate carriers, staying informed about MC Number requirements is a good idea.
 Laws and regulations can change, and if you're ever considering expanding your operation to include interstate transportation, you'll need to know about these requirements.

 What Are the Penalties for Operating Without an Active MC Number?